-However, the question remains if these schemes solve the problem of storage required to detect double-spending.
-The option to recover expired e-cash will not lead to a decrease in transactions.
+The question remains if schemes, that support token expiration, solve the problem of storage required to detect double-spending.
+The option to recover expired e-cash will not lead to a decrease in transactions, given that users withdraw e-cash intending to spend it.
+Whether or not the e-cash has an expiration date, users would need to pay for the same amount of goods or services, the same number of times.
 Therefore, the number of deposits does not change.
-This means that the size of the deposit table will not be affected by adding an expiration date.
-Tokens that have been deposited and expired after can not be removed from the storage, because they are needed to check if a token has been spent when it is sent for exchange.
+This means that the storage size needed to store all deposited tokens will not be reduced by adding an expiration date.
+Tokens that have been deposited and expired after can not be removed from the storage, because they are needed to check if a token has been spent when it is sent for exchange, as is designed in [35, 36, 17].
 Furthermore, by offering an exchange service for expired tokens, the bank should store the exchanged tokens leading to a larger required storage to detect double-spending.
+Given that adding an expiration date to tokens increases the storage size required, our protocol does not include token expiration.